 Perhaps the book is a proper history and not a lessons learned review of Iraq and Afghanistan which is now nearly a decade old.
 In any case, the new challenge of Defence reform is about technology which is changing what war actually is and not just how it is conducted.
 Furthermore, it is unclear that western democracies have the the appetite to apply the violence their weapons systems provide.
 Indeed, they are perhaps no longer capable of waging war to the point of decisive victory largely because war is messy, costly, unpleasant and once the casualties occur, unpopular.
 Covid response is evidence of governments’ unwillingness to absorb risk in particular when it involves countable, visible deaths.
 How could such a risk averse government wage any war that lasts more than a few days?
-If not is there any value, deterrent or actual, of our present capability?
+If it is not then is there any deterrent or actual value for Britains present military capability?
 If not what is it actually for? https://analystnotadvocate.com/2018/01/23/robot-line-dancing-and-defence-spending/ More useful than all the chat about infantry numbers, aircraft carriers, Russian resurgence etc would be an effort to persuade the British people that professionally applied violence remains a necessary policy option despite its consequences.

 Political Risk, defined as unexpected change, for military commanders is always behind them not in front.
 Iran was commendably clear on what it wanted in Basra, it was the UK government which changed its mind.
 Successive local commanders arrived with no clear direction and lacked the permissions or resources to do anything decisive or effective.
 But this situation largely came about because MOD decided to enter Helmand in 2006 before it left Iraq, hoping to revive its reputation in the eyes of the Americans.
 The Helmand deployment was a clear violation of UKs own Defence Planning Assumptions which did not allow for logistic support in two theatres at once.

 Changing the Guard spends much time talking about culture and observes militaries are of necessity a hierarchy.
-I fully agree and wrote this whilst thinking about the Revolution in Military Affairs which is happening now and I contend was happening in 1879 at Isandlwana.
+I fully agree and wrote this whilst thinking about the Revolution in Military Affairs which is happening now and I contend was also happening a century earlier in 1879 at Isandlwana.